Discover the benefits of using quality compost in your garden. Improve soil health and promote thriving plants with nutrient-rich compost.

 Where to Start

 Work with what you have.
 You may not have a lot of nitrogen (green) or an abundance of carbon (brown) ingredients.
 Use what you have readily available.
 It’s not complicated, if you don’t have the “correct” ratio, just substitute some time and everything will be just fine.
 Use the above chart and this article to get the ratio close, and don’t sweat the small stuff.
-The gentle folks in India have been composting for something like 5,000 years without compost tumblers or fancy enclosures.
-Work with your local conditions- for instance, we have to water our compost to keep it alive.
+The gentle folks in India have been composting for 5,000 years without compost tumblers or fancy enclosures.
+Work with your local conditions- for instance, we must water our compost to keep it alive.